MCreator/MCreator/plugins/mcreator-localization/help/default/particle/max_age.md

-If particle can expire and is older than this number of, it will expire.
+The particle will expire as soon as it its age is equal to this number of ticks.